 Other places to sort your breakfast cravings:

-Breakfast is available all day, every day at both of Café Melba’s two outlets, and its menu features quite a selection of dishes, from Eggs Benedict and Buttermilk Pancake Stack to Toast with Butter and Jam, and the Full Melba Breakfast.
+Breakfast is available all day, every day at both of Café Melba’s two outlets, and the menu features quite a selection of dishes, from simple toast with butter and jam to a buttermilk pancake stack, eggs benedict, and the Full Melba Breakfast.

 Two outlets islandwide

 This resto serves all-day breakfasts from around the world – think a wide variety of cuisines ranging from Aussie to Parisian and English.
-Try the Canadian for a classic stack of buttermilk pancakes accompanied with candied back bacon, hibiscus-berry compote and Canadian maple syrup, or I Love NY for creamy scrambled eggs with smoked sturgeon served with smoked salmon and caramelised onions with a hand-rolled sesame bagel.
+Try the Canadian for a classic stack of buttermilk pancakes accompanied with candied back bacon, hibiscus-berry compote and Canadian maple syrup.
+There’s also the I Love NY, with creamy scrambled eggs with smoked sturgeon served with smoked salmon and caramelised onions with a hand-rolled sesame bagel.

 If you’re feeling in the mood for local eats, drop by Toast Box where a range of traditional dishes are served for breakfast.
 Must-tries include the Peanut Butter Thick Toast, Traditional Toast, Laksa and Curry Chicken.
-Pair your meal with a signature traditional Nanyang Kopi.
+Also, don’t forget to pair your meal with a signature traditional Nanyang Kopi.

-This family-friendly spot serves brunch from 9am to 6pm, and its menu includes dishes like Eggs on Toast, Pan-seared Salmon, and Corned Beef Scotch Egg.
-If you’re a fan of waffles, you’ll be glad to see Buttermilk Waffles on the menu – they’re served together with options including maple syrup, Greek yogurt and vanilla bean ice cream.
-Check out our full review.
+This family-friendly spot serves brunch from 9am to 6pm, and its menu includes dishes like eggs on toast, pan-seared salmon, and corned beef scotch egg.
+If you’re a fan of waffles, you’ll be glad to see buttermilk waffles on the menu – they’re served together with options including maple syrup, Greek yogurt and vanilla bean ice cream.

 Heading out for breakfast on Sunday with the fam?
-Drop by The Beast between 10am and 5pm and order from its brunch menu and you’ll enjoy some southern classics like Chicken & Waffles ($20), or try the Southern Big Breakfast ($22) – andouille sausage, sunny side up, sautéed mushrooms, buttermilk biscuit, crispy bacon, house salad and sausage gravy.
+Drop by The Beast and order from the brunch menu!
+Tuck into Southern classics like Chicken & Waffles, or try the Southern Big Breakfast – andouille sausage, sunny-side-up eggs, sautéed mushrooms, buttermilk biscuit, crispy bacon, house salad and sausage gravy.

 Group Therapy Coffee

-At this casual café, look forward to all-day breakfast dishes such as Poached Eggs served on thick toast with smoked salmon, melted cheese and hollandaise sauce, $16), Sunnyside Ups on thick toast with grilled ham, guacamole and cheese ($16.50), a Pancake Stack with bananas, strawberries, homemade honeycomb and either maple syrup or salted caramel ($16), and Chocolate Pancakes with bananas, butterscotch, popcorn and marshmallows ($17).
+At this casual café, look forward to all-day breakfast dishes such as poached eggs served on thick toast with smoked salmon, melted cheese and hollandaise sauce, a pancake stack with homemade honeycomb and fruit, pumpkin pancakes, and ice-cream with waffles.

 Nine Thirty by Awfully Chocolate

-Serving breakfast on weekends and public holidays, from 9.30am to 10pm, Awfully Chocolate boasts an attractive breakfast menu that ranges from an English breakfast (The Works), to Steak and Eggs, crepes, sandwiches and waffles.
-Wash it all down with drinks like the Orange Press or Sunday’s Apple.
+The Awfully Chocolate flagship restaurant boasts an attractive breakfast menu that ranges from an English breakfast (The Works), to steak and eggs, crepes, sandwiches and waffles.
+Wash it all down with a cup of hot chocolate or coffee.

 Missed breakfast and want to make up for it during lunch?